mariojgt/onix-pro/README.md

 This will create a new block class and blade template in the `resources/onix/blocks` folder.
 The PHP class will be located in the `app/Onix/Blocks` folder.

-### Accessing the Page Builder
+### Accessing the Page Builder Settings

-To access the page builder, navigate to the path `onix/pages/index` in your application.
+To access the page builder, navigate to the path `onix/settings` in your application.

 ## Commands